basho/basho_docs/source/languages/en/riak/community/product-advisories/ssl-poodle.md

 ## Moving Forward

-This patch will be included in the upcoming Riak 2.0.5 and all releases thereafter.
+This patch is included in Riak 2.0.5 and all releases thereafter.